michaeldonnelly/smart-app-launch/input/pages/app-state.md

 1. Total resource size as serialized in the POST body SHALL NOT exceed 256KB unless the EHR's documentation establishes a higher limit
 2. `Basic.id` SHALL NOT be included
 2. `Basic.meta.versionId` SHALL NOT be included
-3. `Basic.subject.reference` SHALL be an absolute reference to a resource in the EHR's primary FHIR server.
+3. `Basic.subject.reference` is optional.
+When omitted, global configuration can be stored in App State.
+When present, this SHALL be an absolute reference to a resource in the EHR's primary FHIR server.
 The EHR SHALL support at least Patient, Practitioner, PractitionerRole, RelatedPerson, Person.
 The EHR's documentation MAY establish support for a broader set of resources.
 5. `Basic.code.coding[]`  SHALL include exactly one app-specified Coding
 6. `Basic.extension` MAY include non-complex extensions.
 Extensions SHALL be limited to the `valueString` type unless the EHR's documentation establishes a broader set of allowed extension types

 If the EHR accepts the request, the EHR SHALL persist the submitted resource including:

 * a newly generated server-side unique value in populated in `Basic.id`
-* the Reference present in `Basic.subject`
+* the Reference present in `Basic.subject`, if any
 * the Coding present in `Basic.code.coding`
 * all top-level extensions present in the request